cwaage/cs50_labs/README.md

 {% spoiler "Try It" %}

-To try out the staff's implementation of this problem, execute by copying and pasting the entire path below into the terminal command line
+To try out the staff's implementation of this problem, execute by copying and pasting the entire path below (including the tilde `~` into the terminal command line

 ```
 ~cs50/unit1/mario/less